qwerty0252/nodemon-clone/readme.md

 In the root directory enter the command "npm install -g dee"

 ## Usage
-To use this package enter the command "dee <filename>"
+To use this package enter the command "dee <file>"